IngSW-unipv/Progetto-G21/README.md

 Preliminary steps to achieve the download on a PC:
 * open GitHub and go to the GitHub repository: https://github.com/IngSW-unipv/Progetto-G21
 * click “Code” and copy the given URL (https://github.com/IngSW-unipv/Progetto-G21.git)
-* open “Git Bash” and change the current working directory to the location where you want the cloned directory to be added
+* open “Git Bash”, a terminal or cmd and change the current working directory to the one in which you want to clone the project
 * type **git clone** in the terminal, paste the URL copied earlier, and press “enter” to create your local clone

 ### 3. Project import